 Even I got in on it and made myself a crochet hook pouch.
 This thing is perfect to keep those hooks from getting lost and rolling all over.

-We had fun coming up with all the ways these pouches can be used:
+We had fun coming up with all the ways these pouches are useful:

 I hope you enjoy making your own pouch and we’d love to see what you do with yours – share your creations with us!

-Make sure to pin and share so you can find it later!
+Make sure to pin and share this DIY zippered pouch tutorial so you can find it later!